 Which CCTV camera is best for offices?

-An office space will need regular maintenance, so CCTV provided by a company like ADT or SimpliSafe would be most appropriate, since subscription fees will cover fixes, replacement equipment, and full access to services.
+An office space will need regular maintenance, so CCTV provided by a company like ADT or SimpliSafe would be most appropriate, since subscription fees will cover fixes, replacement equipment, and full access to professional monitoring services.

 Which security camera is best for shops?

 AlfredCam works well for smaller shops and independent stores, like grocers and bakeries.
 Stores with extensive stock or particularly expensive items, on the other hand, will require a comprehensive security system to maintain safety, as well as additional measures like plexiglass casing.

 The need for NVR (network video recorder) or DVR (digital video recorder) depends on the camera it’s being used with.
 NVRs are used for IP cameras, while DVRs are used for analog cameras.